18. Gene set enrichment and pathway analysis#

 ../_images/6246eb2c37189b747fbd10feced47ad07baa5f99545aef18d1be029eaf88e2e8.png

-PC1 now captures difference between lymphoid (T, NK, B) and myeloid (Mono, DC) populations, while the second PC captures variation due to administration of stimulus (i.e. difference between control and stimulated pseduo-replicates).
+PC1 now captures difference between lymphoid (T, NK, B) and myeloid (Mono, DC) populations, while the second PC captures variation due to administration of stimulus (i.e. difference between control and stimulated pseudo-replicates).
 Ideally, the variation of interest has to be detectable in top few PCs of the pseudo-bulk data.

 In this case, since we are indeed interested in stimulation effect per cell type, we proceed to gene set testing.
 We re-iterate that the purpose of plotting PCs is to explore various axes of variability in the data and to spot unwanted variabilities that can substantial influence the test results.
 Users may proceed with the rest of the analyses should they be satisfied with the the variations in their data.